Miretz/miretz.github.io/about.md

 I started to study how to mine unstructured data and how to extract valuable information from it.
 Understanding this enables companies gain insight into their data and also automate their processing.

-Currently I'm part of a team that focuses on these topics and a product owner of our internal text mining platform.
+Currently as a member of the analytics team I'm working on both structured and unstructured data.
+As a data scientist with software engineering background, I'm involved in every phase of a product's life cycle.

-Nowadays my language of choice is Python.
-It's ideal for small applications and interactive data exploration.
+My language of choice is Python.
+It is ideal for building productive applications and at the same time provides powerful data exploration capabilities.
+I'm also actively using the R language for statistical data analysis and visualization.
-There are also many powerful scientific libraries and a strong community support.
+For both of these languages there are many powerful scientific libraries and strong community support.

 If you want to keep in touch, you can find me on LinkedIn:
 [Miroslav Semerad](https://www.linkedin.com/in/miroslav-semerad-0b620154)